holmos-ipm/holmos-hardware/README.md

 ### Adjustment, Usage
 See [instructions/adjustment.md]() in this repository, or browse the [German student documentation](https://github.com/holmos-mikroskop/holmos/wiki)

+### Optics Design
+[instructions/optics_design.md]() explains the optics design in some more detail.
+You can probably skip this if you just want to use the microscope.

 ## Optional parts
 ### Stability
 Additional struts and crosses (e.g. Rpi_mount) can make the cage more stable.